 We are a development stage company.
-Therefore, you must evaluate us in light of the uncertainties and complexities present in a development stage pharmaceutical company.
+Therefore, you must evaluate us in light of the uncertainties and complexities present in a development stage biotechnology company.
 We are conducting research and development on our product candidates.
 Accordingly, we have not begun to market or generate revenues from the commercialization of any of these products.
-We will need to engage in significant time-consuming and costly research, development, preclinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
+We will need to engage in significant, time- consuming and costly research, development, pre-clinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
+In addition, pre-clinical or clinical studies may show that our products are not effective or safe for one or more of their intended uses.
 We may fail in the development and commercialization of our products.
-We expect to incur significant increasing operating losses over the next several years.
+Since inception, we have incurred a cumulative operating loss of approximately \$32,000,000 and we expect to incur significant increasing losses over the next several years.
 If we succeed in the development of our products, we still cannot assure you that we will generate sufficient or sustainable revenues or that we will be profitable.